The Greatest Drive England to Australia Overland

 Dick, as usual, is following our latest expedition and is encouraging us on our preparations.

 When Birtles did the drive his engine was only a couple of years old while our engine is over 100 years old.
-There are large amounts of alloy in its construction which becomes brittle and stressed over the years and the lower engine speed will certainly go a long way towards successfully covering 20,000km.
+There are large amounts of alloy in its construction which becomes brittle and stressed over the years.
+I am investigating fitting a compact overdrive unit in the tail-shaft to lower the engine speed, will certainly go a long way towards successfully covering 20,000km.

 15 July